DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 There is no other way to earn their trust, aside from entrusting own life to them.
 <span title="Just to clarify she talks about Tsekhman">He</span> understands that too."

-With sound of 'hah', Fairin narrowed down here eyes and shrugged.
+With sound of 'hah', Farin narrowed down here eyes and shrugged.
 For Kai it was first time seeing such gesture from her.

 "For me it is quite unsettling, but he didn't want to hear anything."